hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/main/setup.rst

 Logging Balances
 ----------------
-For a straightforward evaluation of our payment-channel runs, printing the Client's balance into the console output is handy.
+For a straightforward evaluation of our payment channel runs, printing the client's balance into the console output is handy.
 To realize this, we create a new `balanceLogger` simply wrapping an `ethclient.Client` `ethClient` for reading accounts on the blockchain.

 .. code-block:: go